QuantEcon/lecture-source-py/README.md

-# Source files for "Lectures in Quantitative Economics" -- Python version
+# Lectures in Quantitative Economics Source Files (Python version)

-This repository contains the `rst` source files for each python lecture in the [Quantitative Economics](https://lectures.quantecon.org/) lecture series.
-Additionally the repository holds assets such as code snippets, figures and includes that are referenced from the source files.
+This repository contains

+* the `rst` source files for each python lecture in the [Quantitative Economics](https://lectures.quantecon.org/) in `source/rst`

+* supporting code in `source/_static/code/`

+* figures, PDFs and other static assets in `source/_static`

-You can quickly and easily build and run the lectures as Jupyter Notebooks with the help of a [QuantEcon](https://quantecon.org/) built extension [sphinxcontrib.jupyter](https://github.com/QuantEcon/sphinxcontrib-jupyter).
+You can build and run the lectures as Jupyter notebooks with the help of the [QuantEcon](https://quantecon.org/) built extension [sphinxcontrib.jupyter](https://github.com/QuantEcon/sphinxcontrib-jupyter).

 ## Installation